Barriers that Programming Instructors Face While Performing Emergency Pedagogical Design to Shape Student-AI Interactions with Generative AI Tools: Introduction

 Instructors around the world are reacting to the availability of highly capable generative artificial intelligence (GenAI) tools like ChatGPT~\cite{openaiIntroducing2022}, Claude~\cite{goldmanOpenAI2023}, and Gemini~\cite{pichaiIntroducing2023}, which have raised questions around the value of formative assessments like take-home essays and programming assignments that can easily be completed by these tools~\cite{walshEveryone2025}.
 Students already interact with GenAI via freely available GenAI applications, sometimes even without intending to do so because GenAI outputs are now included by default in web search results~\cite{reidGenerative2024}, word processing software~\cite{spataroIntroducing2023}, and code editors~\cite{hollandAnnouncing2024}.
 Since unrestricted use of GenAI tools can hinder student learning~\cite{bastaniGenerative2024a,zhaieffects2024}, instructors are now finding themselves in the unenviable position of trying to structure student interactions with GenAI tools that weren't originally designed for instruction.

 Drawing an analogy to emergency remote teaching where instructors needed to abruptly offer courses online in response to the COVID-19 pandemic~\cite{hodgesdifference2020}, we characterize the work that instructors are now performing as \emph{emergency pedagogical design}.
 In addition to all of the previous responsibilities of running a course -- creating course materials, lecturing, grading, and managing course staff -- instructors now suddenly need to encourage students to interact with GenAI tools in ways that help rather than hinder learning.
-For example, some instructors banned GenAI usage entirely~\cite{johnsonChatGPT2023}, while others found it important to deliberately demonstrate its limitations~\cite{rooseDont2023}.
-Although these two approaches are different, in both cases instructors made an intervention (e.g. banning GenAI) and then tried to evaluate the efficacy of these interventions on student-AI behaviors.
+For example, some instructors have banned GenAI usage entirely~\cite{johnsonChatGPT2023}, while others have found it valuable to deliberately demonstrate its limitations~\cite{rooseDont2023}.
+One clear similarity between emergency remote teaching and emergency pedagogical design is that both arose in response to a disruptive event: in the former, a global pandemic, and in the latter, the creation of free-to-use, highly capable GenAI tools.
+One notable difference is that emergency remote teaching was generally considered to be a temporary shift in teaching modality until the COVID-19 virus was under control, but there is general consensus that GenAI tools will have a role in education even in the long-term~\cite{baidoo-anuEducation2023}.
+Thus, by studying instructors' current responses to GenAI tools, we can deepen understanding of the practices that may soon be normalized in everyday instruction.